drdplusinfo/drd-plus-cave/README.md

 *Summary* = number, directly usable for counting

-*Increment* = StrictInteger or IntegerEnum - wrapper for the value itself
+*Adjustment* = IntegerObject - wrapper for the value itself, increment or decrement